michaelpearce21/CI_MS1_DAL/README.md

 ![Recommendations](docs/images/recommendation.png "Recommendations image")

-This highlights the Game Experts and gives recommendations on games which would be suitable as well as a YouTube link to a video explainign the recommendation.
-Designed to be intriguing to new users, but also informative to returning users in conjunction with the carousel underneth this element.
+This highlights the Game Experts and gives recommendations on games which would be suitable as well as a YouTube link to a video explaining the recommendation.
+Designed to be intriguing to new users, but also informative to returning users in conjunction with the carousel underneath this element.
 Fully responsive in mobile view.

 This meets the user stories of: